beedyboy/dsa/graphs/README.md

 - A Weighted Graph is a graph in Which the edges have values corresponding to weights
 - An intercity road network could be an example of a weighted graph, where each city is a node and each road is an edge, labeled with their lengths.
 - An Unweighted Graph has no weights to its edges, so every edge is the same as any other edge

+## Cyclic vs Acyclic Graphs
+- In a Cyclic Graph, there us at least one cycle, meaning that there is a path from at least one node back to itself
+- An Acyclic Graph, means the graph contains no cycles aka no node can be traversed back to itself.
+- Both of these graphs can be directed or Undirected.
+Directed Acyclic Graphs (DAG's) have special applications in computer science and can often be used to represebt any complex data processing flows

+## Dense Vs Sparse Graphs
+- Dense Graph - close to the maximum number of edges
+- Sparse Graph - the number of edges is close to the number of nodes in the graph

+#
+#
+### Other types
+- Self-loop - when an edge has just one vertex(like a web page linking to itself)
+- Multi-edge graphs - there are multiple edges between two vertices
+- Simple Graph - A graph with no self-loops and no multi-edges

+- in a simple directed graph, the maximum number of edges will be equal to n ^(n-1) where n is the number of nodes
+- In a simple Undirected graph, the maximum number of edges is n ^(n-1)/2 - becuase there are no directions, there can only be one edge between two nodes